Corby’s Lakelands Hospice awarded £27,910 for 'upgrades and refurbishments' from £75m pot of government cash

-Corby Lakelands Hospice awarded £27,910 of government cash for more 'upgrades and refurbishments' from another £75m pot
+Corby Lakelands Hospice awarded £27,910 of government cash for more 'upgrades and refurbishments' from £75m pot

 More than 170 hospices across England will receive a share of the funding to ensure patients receive the highest-quality end-of-life care in comfortable, dignified surroundings.